ILoveLickingPpl/Roller_Quotes/README.md

 She sends me songs at work, she'd ask me be less rude and I'd disagree I tell her I'm just a bully and she totally agrees.
 But she won't walk away.“

+„Lately, I've been, I've been losin' sleep
+Dreamin' about the things that we could be“

+„I-I-IDONTSPEAKGERMAN!!!
+..but I can if you like“